Last Updated November 21st, 2020 at 09:36 pm by Lisa

 What Is A Hatch Chile Roast?

 Hatch Chiles are roasted with high direct gas flames and heat in a roasting machine that turns the chiles constantly.
 Once they are dark black and blistered, they are put in plastic to start removing their tough outer skins.
-You don't want to eat the skins on these chiles, it is thick and tough.
-This Hatch Chile roasting was at Gelson's markets, and they sell both fresh and roasted Hatch Chiles ready to go in container boxes.

 Where Do I Find Hatch Chile Roasts?